lewisharris/Eatwell/README.md

 ## User Story

-A user wants somewhere to track their food intake for the day by creating, editing food entries and tracking calories.
+I want somewhere to track food intake for the day by creating, editing food entries and tracking calories, and tracking my weight/BMI.

 ### Acceptance Criteria

 User should be able to:

+- Create an account
+- Log in using credentials
+- Add a food entry including calories
+- Edit and delete a food entry.
+- See total calories for each meal of day.
+- User can search for food from database of food.
+- Enter Height and weight
+- See progress of weight entries and BMI on graph.

 ## Design